Tarang Jain

 Tarang Jain (born 1962/1963) is an Indian billionaire businessman, the CEO and 86% owner of Varroc, an Indian two- and four-wheeler parts manufacturer.

-Jain family net worth $2 billion.
+As of October 9, 2024, Anurang Jain and his family were ranked 88th on Forbes' list of India's 100 richest individuals, with a net worth of US$3.65 billion.

 Early life and education

 His mother Suman is the sister of Rahul Bajaj.
 His father is Naresh Chandra Jain, who founded Varroc, and he has an identical twin brother Anurang Jain, who runs another car components company, Endurance Technologies.

 Jain earned a bachelor's degree from University of Mumbai, and an MBA from IMD Business School in Lausanne, Switzerland.